tink-ab/tink-link-ios/README.md

 8. [Install Kingfisher](https://github.com/onevcat/Kingfisher/wiki/Installation-Guide#manually)
 9. [Install Down](https://github.com/johnxnguyen/Down#or-manually-install)

+When finished, you should be able to `import TinkLink`  and `import TinkLinkUI` within your project.

 ## How to display Tink Link

 1. Import the SDK and configure Tink with your client ID and redirect URI.